PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 07:14:31
+Last updated: 2024-04-12 07:15:05
-Random Quote: Barney: "This is one of those things you have to do before you turn 30."Ted: "Sleep with a prostitute?!"Barney: "No, lose your virginity!...
-What up?" - Barney Stinson
+Random Quote: There is no such thing as magic, just illusion.
+Things only change when we change them.
+But you have to do it skillfully, in secret.
+Then it seems like magic. - Mikkel Nielsen